Proximify/h-index-reader/README.md

     $hindexReader = new HIndexReader();
 </pre>

-The h-index of an author can be fetched in two ways (i) by providing name and/or affiliation of a person (ii) and/or profile URL (e.g. GoogleScholar URL).
-Name field is mandatory, however affiliation and profile url are optional fields.
+The h-index of authors can be fetched by providing name and/or affiliation of a person as well as Google Scholar profile URL.
+Name field is mandatory, however affiliation and profile URL are optional.

 <pre>
 $people = [